avigad/mathematics_in_lean_source/source/logic.rst

 and, in general, you have to declare your intention of using such reasoning by adding the command ``open_locale classical`` to your file.
-(Due to an annoying quirk of Lean, this cannot appear right after the ``import`` lines in your file, but it can appear later on.)
 With that command, we can use proof by contradiction to prove the third implication as follows.